J Plant Ecol ›› 2025, Vol. 18 ›› Issue (6): rtaf107.DOI: 10.1093/jpe/rtaf107

 This study was funded by the National Key Research and Development Program of China (2022YFF1302800) and National Natural Science Foundation of China (32271589, 31870457).

 Abstract: Atmospheric nitrogen (N) deposition is anticipated to stabilize or decline in numerous global regions.
 However, the residual effects of historical N enrichment on soil microbial communities—particularly their regulatory mechanisms—remain poorly understood.
 Our 18-year grassland experiment indicated that bacterial communities in bulk soil exhibited greater sensitivity to N addition compared to those in rhizosphere soil, suggesting host plants affect the response of soil bacteria to N enrichment.
 Following cessation of N addition, there was limited bacterial community recovery, especially in the rhizosphere soil of forb species.
 Although root exudates from plants underwent significant alterations under N enrichment, the sensitivity of bacterial communities was primarily governed by changes in soil properties and root traits.
-In contrast to host selection, environmental filtering factors, particularly soil pH and metal ions, mainly determined the resilience of overall community by differentially affecting bacterial groups with distinct life-history strategies.
-Oligotrophic bacteria were negatively impacted by reduced pH and elevated metal ion levels, leading a decline following N enrichment.
+In contrast to host selection, environmental filtering factors, particularly soil pH and metal ions, mainly determined the resilience of the overall community by differentially affecting bacterial groups with distinct life-history strategies.
+Oligotrophic bacteria were negatively impacted by reduced pH and elevated metal ion levels, leading to a decline following N enrichment.
 Conversely, copiotrophic bacteria initially benefited from metal ions, exhibiting an increase followed by a decrease after the addition and subsequent cessation of N enrichment.
-These findings indicate that soil environmental filtration exerts a more substantial influence than host selection on bacterial communities in response to N disturbances, thereby enhancing our understanding of the mechanisms underlying plant-microbial interactions under ongoing global changes.
+These findings indicate that soil environmental filtration exerts a more substantial influence than host selection on bacterial communities in response to N disturbances, thereby enhancing our understanding of the mechanisms underlying plant–microbial interactions under ongoing global changes.

-Key words: Nitrogen addition, cessation of N addition, bacteria, life-history strategies, plantmicrobial interactions, soil chemistry, root exudates, root traits
+Key words: nitrogen addition, cessation of N addition, bacteria, life-history strategies, plant–microbial interactions, soil chemistry, root exudates, root traits